omidvatan94/PGOS/pgos-frontend/README.md

 ## Structure

-The top-level folder of Apostrophe includes a `public` folder, which holds the `index.html` file where the app is officially rendered by React, an `src` folder which holds the application itself, and then a few other files: the .gitignore, README, and package.json.
+The top-level folder of PGOS' frontend includes a `public` folder, which holds the `index.html` file where the app is officially rendered by React, an `src` folder which holds the application itself, and then a few other files: the .gitignore, README, and package.json.

 The `src` folder includes two main folders: `containers`, and `components` which organizes the bulk of the app's logic and content.
 Parent elements can be located in the `containers` folder and their Child elements are located in the `containers` folder.
 This is organized to ensure that as the project grows, components can be organized by their responsibilities. `index.js` handles how the app is mounted into the `index.html` file in the top-level folder.